MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 Follow along with these examples by finding the app code in our [collection of sample apps](https://github.com/microsoft/azure-devops-auth-samples/tree/master/ServicePrincipalsSamples).

 Some common scenarios for authenticating with service principals besides making Azure DevOps REST API calls can be found in these resources:
-* Connect your service principal to a Nuget feed with [Nuget.exe](../../../artifacts/nuget/nuget-exe.md) or [dotnet](../../../artifacts/nuget/dotnet-setup.md).
+* Connect your service principal to a NuGet feed with [Nuget.exe](../../../artifacts/nuget/nuget-exe.md) or [dotnet](../../../artifacts/nuget/dotnet-setup.md).
 * [Publish extensions to the Visual Studio Marketplace via command line](../../../extend/publish/command-line.md) with your service principal.
 * Create [secret-free service connections in Azure Pipelines](../../../pipelines/library/connect-to-azure.md) backed by service principals or managed identities.
 * [Clone repos using a service principal with Git Credential Manager](../../../repos/git/set-up-credential-managers.md)